jddixon/magicsack/ghpDoc/index.md

 ### show

-`show` must be followed by one or more globs.
-The contens of any file whose name or path matches the pattern(s) will be displayed.
+`show` must be followed by one or more globs (file name patterns).
+The contens of any file
+whose name or path matches the pattern(s) will be displayed.
 In other words, this information will be sent to `stdout`, which may of course be directed to a file.